Quiescent Big Bang formation in $2+1$ dimensions: Abstract

 \section{Abstract}

 In this paper, we study the past asymptotics of $(2+1)$-dimensional solutions to the Einstein scalar-field Vlasov system which are close to Friedman-Lema\^\i tre-Robertson-Walker spacetimes on an initial hypersurface diffeomorphic to a closed orientable surface $M$ of arbitrary genus.
-We prove that such solutions are past causally geodesically incomplete and exhibit stable Kretschmann scalar blow-up in the contracting direction.
-In particular, they are $C^2$-inextendible towards the past where causal geodesics become incomplete.
+We prove that such solutions are past causally geodesically incomplete, form a curvature singularity and exhibit stable Kretschmann scalar blow-up in the contracting direction.
+In particular, the spacetime is $C^2$-inextendible towards the past where causal geodesics become incomplete.
 Moreover, we show that geometry and matter are asymptotically velocity term dominated toward the past, remaining close to their background counterparts.
-Where the asymptotics do not coincide with those of the isotropic background solution, the momentum support of the Vlasov distribution approaches a smooth one-dimensional subbundle of the mass shell.
-Compared to previous results in higher dimensions, inhomogeneous terms in the wave and Vlasov equations factor in more strongly in our setting, which a priori creates additional hurdles to establish stability.\\ As a corollary, our main result shows that the Strong Cosmic Censorship conjecture holds for certain polarized $U(1)$-symmetric solutions to the Einstein vacuum equations that emanate from a spatial hypersurface diffeomorphic to $M\times\S^1$.
+When viewed on the co-mass shell, the Vlasov distribution in particular converges to a limiting distribution on the Big Bang hypersurface, while asymptotics of the spatial metric lead to slight degeneracies when trying to control the components of the Vlasov energy-momentum tensor.
+These also manifest when viewing the distribution function on the mass shell, where velocities generally approach a smooth one-dimensional subbundle of the tangent bundle, leading the distribution to become highly anisotropic, \changereport{when viewed in terms of the geometry induced by the constant curvature spatial reference metric}.
+Compared to previous results in higher dimensions, in particular \cite{FU25}, inhomogeneous terms in the wave and Vlasov equations factor in more strongly in our setting, which a priori creates additional hurdles at high orders while largely keeping the quiescent system intact.\\ As a corollary, our main result shows that the Strong Cosmic Censorship conjecture holds for certain polarized $U(1)$-symmetric solutions to the Einstein vacuum equations that emanate from a spatial hypersurface diffeomorphic to $M\times\S^1$.